ADHD Medication Side Effects No One Should Tolerate

 Fatigue is the most frequent side effect of these four drugs.
 Fortunately, this problem typically diminishes over the first several weeks.
 If not, ask your doctor about reducing the daily dosage, or dividing one large dose into three smaller doses — one to be taken in the morning, another at about 4:00 p.m., and the third at bedtime.
 If divided doses don’t help, your doctor may wish to prescribe another tricyclic.

 Bupropion and the tricyclics can also cause constipation, dry mouth, or blurred vision.
 These “cholinergic” effects often respond to symptomatic treatment.
-That is, a high-fiber diet or a fiber supplement might eliminate constipation, throat lozenges might help moisten a dry mouth, and so on.
+That is, eating high-fiber foods or taking a fiber supplement might eliminate constipation, throat lozenges might help moisten a dry mouth, and so on.

 If these approaches fail, try another medication.
 Unlike the stimulant medications, tricyclic medications must be tapered off slowly.
 Stopping abruptly can cause aches and other flu-like symptoms.

 Very rarely, these medications cause the patient to wake up at 4:00 to 5:00 a.m. and be unable to go back to sleep.
-If reducing the evening dose or giving it a bit earlier fails to ease this “early morning insomnia,” try another non-stimulant medication.
+If reducing the evening dose or giving it a bit earlier fails to ease this “early morning wakefulness,” try another non-stimulant medication.

 In some children, tricyclics can affect brain wave activity.
 If your child has a seizure disorder, a tricyclic might exacerbate the problem.
 Discuss this matter with your doctor before starting your child on a tricyclic.

 Tricyclics have also been known to affect the electrical conduction pattern within the heart, triggering a rapid pulse.
 The Am Acad. of Pediatrics recommends that a child have an ECG before starting a Tricyclic Antidepressant and another ECG one month after achieving a steady blood level.
 If you are concerned, discuss this with your family doctor.

 However, these alpha agonists can cause daytime sedation.
 If this occurs, reducing the dose or spreading it out over the day may solve the problem.
 If not, ask your doctor about trying another non-stimulant medication.